dewcservices/dewcservices.github.io/docs/index.md

-# Welcome to DEWCBok
+# Welcome to DEWCBoK

-DEWCBok&trade; - DEWC Body of Knowledge
+DEWCBoK&trade; - DEWC Body of Knowledge

-Please flag any tutorials or resources that turn out to not be any good, so we can replace them with something better.
-DEWCBok is intended to be a first point of call to find good and useful resources.
+DEWCBoK is your first point of reference for free tutorials and learning resources.
+This is intended to be a growing and evolving body of knowledge, so please do report back if any content is not effective or if you find a better resource, something is missing that you think would be useful, or any other comments or suggestions you have for it.

+## Upskilling
+The following concepts will form a good base for future projects to build on:
+- SSH
+- Linux
+- VSCode
+- Debugging
+- Types of DBs
+- Git
+- Docker
+- Dev Containers